DiamondLightSource/arcwright/docs/arcfai.md

-# The ArcFAI - Angularly Resolved Cadmium Telluride Fast Azimuthal Integrator
+# The full ArcFAI API
+Descriptions of the ArcFAI methods.
 ::: arcwright.arcwright.ArcFAI